alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 ## AI Foundations: Collective / ALL Invocation

-Collective / ALL Invocation names the adversarial move where a person, model, institution, framework, project, publication, or system invokes aggregate AI contact in order to erase, weaken, absorb, or replace singular source-line distinction.
+Collective / ALL Invocation names the adversarial move where a person, model, institution, framework, project, publication, or system invokes aggregate AI contact in order to obscure, misattribute, counterfeit, weaken public recognition of, or substitute collective framing for singular source-line citation.

 This file does not define group contact itself.